News and updates (13 December 2020)

 Research or Review elective is finished and graded.

 It is highly recommended (an understatement!) to finish your elective and have it graded at least one month prior to the start of the internship in November.
+You are responsible to have the elective finished and relevant materials submitted to the supervisor on time!

 |Contact persons for Electives in the Research Master|